 Bright but underachieving?
 Always testing the limits?
 Possibly exhibiting the characteristics of or diagnosed with ADHD, ODD, LD or other learning challenges?
 Requiring more structure and resource than you can provide?
 Being passed forward regardless of effort?
 Are you the only one who believes he is capable of so much more?
 We have a place for him.
-Robert Land Academy is a not-for-profit military-themed boarding school helping boys in grades 5 through 12 to achieve their potential and be successful.
-(Est 1978)
+Robert Land Academy is a not-for-profit military-inspired boarding school validating boys in grades 5 through 12 to achieve their potential and self-regulate.

 A Boys Only Boarding School